Sign up for our Newsletter to receive new DIY projects and recipes, coupons, and a first look at new products!

 Here are some ideas:

-• Add fresh basil to salads, pasta, or with some simple tomatoes sprinkled with balsamic
+Add fresh basil to salads, pasta, or sliced tomatoes (add some balsamic too)

-• Top your sandwich with fresh Basil- yum!
+Top your sandwich with fresh Basil (so good!)

 The reCAP Solution: